puli/repository/docs/package-guidelines.rst

         }
     }

-Read :doc:`repository-configuration` to learn more about mapping resources in puli.json.
+Read :doc:`mapping-resources` to learn more about mapping resources in puli.json.

 Using the Repository